Curriculum Provision 2019-20

 In Year 9 students continue to pursue a full range of subjects, but are also able to choose two option subjects to study in more depth.
 They study maths and science for three periods, and continue to study four periods of English.
 These English lessons are divided into two lessons of English language and two of English literature.

 In these year, students embark fully on Key Stage 4 studies having made their final option choices.
 All students study a range of core subjects that include English, mathematics, science, philosophy and ethics, and their chosen modern foreign language.
 Personal, social and health education and work-related learning remain an important part of the curriculum in Key Stage 4.

 Key Stage Five

-Many students choose to continue their education at Blythe Bridge High School and Sixth Form after Year 11.
-At Key Stage Five students choose from a range of 30 A Level and vocational courses.
-Students follow a detailed tutorial programme which supports the formal curriculum through themed topics.
+Many students choose to continue their education at Blythe Bridge High School & Sixth Form after Year 11, and some join us for the first time at this stage.
+Students get to choose from a range of over 20 A Level and vocational courses.
+They also follow a detailed tutorial programme which supports the formal curriculum through themed topics.

 Within and beyond the classroom we hope to give our students unforgettable spots of time and for our students to become expert learners.
 They will be self-regulating, aware of their own progress and able to think about their own learning, but also able to lose themselves in tasks and experience ‘flow’.
 They will be willing to take risks and try a variety of approaches and be independent while they are doing it.
 They will feel the intrinsic buzz of learning for its own sake.
 We know that our students will play their best and fullest part in the world when they know the best that has been said, written and done, so we make reading and developing cultural capital and central to all parts of the life of our school.
 We help them to develop a concrete and clear vision of themselves as successful learners in a career or other role in future life.